softwaremill/sttp/docs/backends/fs2.md

 ## Using HttpClient

+Creation of the backend can be done in two basic ways:

+* by creating a `Resource`, which will instantiate the backend and close it after it has been used.
+* by creating an effect, which describes how a backend is created, or instantiating the backend directly.
+In this case, you'll need to close the backend manually, as well as provide a `Dispatcher` instance

-To use, add the following dependency to your project:
+Firstly, add the following dependency to your project:

 ```scala
 "com.softwaremill.sttp.client3" %% "fs2" % "@VERSION@" // for cats-effect 3.x & fs2 3.x